 Ecommerce customer service is the ability for brands to support and engage with customers by using the speed and convenience of the Internet and customer support platforms to meet customers’ needs while shopping online—including solving pre-sale and post-sale issues.

 What differentiates ecommerce customer service from traditional commerce and retail?
-For the customer (we're always thinking from the customer's point of view here), it's clearly the Internet and the amazing speed and convenience that comes with it.
+For the customer (we’re always thinking from the customer’s point of view here), it’s clearly the Internet and the amazing speed and convenience that comes with it.
 In the age of Amazon, Netflix, and UberEats, timeliness, ease-of-use and zero troubleshooting is the new normal for customers.
 This type of service delivery is not only convenient but also ensures wider customer reach.
 Plus, in the age of COVID-19, ecommerce provides a safe, socially distant way for customers to browse and buy.

-It'd be a wise move for your online customer service strategy to aim for these things as well to gain a competitive advantage and increase brand loyalty.
+It’d be a wise move for your online customer service strategy to aim for these things as well to gain a competitive advantage and increase brand loyalty.

 The crux of our latest research: How to measure ecommerce customer service performance